New Zealand v South Africa - scoreboard

 PARIS Rafa Nadal paid tribute to his uncle and coach Toni after winning a record-extending 10th French Open title on Sunday.

-Scoreboard after South Africa beat New Zealand by six wickets in their second one-day international at McLean Park in Napier on Wednesday:
+Scoreboard after New Zealand's innings in their second one-day international against South Africa at McLean Park in Napier on Wednesday:

 New Zealand